WEC-Sim/WEC-Sim_Applications/README.md

 # WEC-Sim_Applications

-This repository contains applications of the WEC-Sim code, including turorials by the WEC-Sim team as well as user-shared examples.
+This repository contains applications of the WEC-Sim code, including tutorials by the WEC-Sim team as well as user-shared examples.

 To contribute an example follow these guidelines:
 * Create a folder on the top level with a single example.